Explore the Speakers

 From Labels to Learners: Making SEND Information Work for Everyone

-• Why SEND info often fails to inform teaching · A focus on labels/diagnoses can mislead or delay support· Use of screening and assessment (formal and inform) is vital to understand pupil strengths and barriers to inform planning and supportAssess, plan, do, review is crucial.• EEF guidance on effective info sharing • Model learner profile walkthrough • Activity: redesign a profile • Engaging families effectively
+A focus on labels/diagnoses can mislead or delay support: use of screening and assessment (formal and informal) is vital to understand pupil strengths and barriers to inform planning and support, assess, plan and do,

 All staff